-A radio station which has broadcast to hundreds of thousands of patients at a Bradford hospital will celebrates its 40th birthday on Valentine’s Day.
+A radio station which has broadcast to hundreds of thousands of patients at a Bradford hospital has celebrated its 40th birthday.

-Presenters past and present will join volunteers and special guests for a look back at four decades of St Luke’s Sound at a party to mark the occasion.
+Presenters past and present joined volunteers and special guests at a Valentine’s Day party to look back at four decades of St Luke’s Sound.

 The presenter was founding member Philip Barfield, now the station’s Honorary Life President.
-Philip was awarded an MBE for his services to hospital radio in 2007 and will return to the radio station on its birthday for a live interview, recalling his years in front of the mic.
+Philip was awarded an MBE for his services to hospital radio in 2007 and returned to the radio station on its birthday for a live interview, during which he recalled his years in front of the mic.

 Philip, of Thornton Road, Bradford, said: “We were all very nervous when we started out as it was the first time we had broadcast live.
 I dedicated the first piece of music – ‘Whistle A Happy Tune’ – to all the new presenters as our knees were knocking and our hands shaking.